 Fabian is the Director of Operations of Found Chicago Boarding & Training Center as well as the President of Canines & Company, our company’s sister non-profit.
 Breathing and living dog behavior for the last 10 years he’s developed the training approach behind Found Chicago Boarding & Training Center.
 His experience with rescuing and training Pit Bulls has opened the doors to his love for all high-drive dogs, currently, he owns a puppy German Shepherd named Atlas.
 Atlas is being raised and trained for IPO Schutzhund.
-Fabian has held different positions in the field, including a Vet Tech position at Heal Veterinary.
+Fabian has held different positions in the animal care and veterinary field.

 Director of Training, CPDT-KA, CGC Evaluator